Diploma in Counselling Supervision

 ACT Counselling Services Ltd

-The course aims to provide Participants with the knowledge, skills and attitudes necessary to deliver Clinical Supervision within various Models of Supervision and within these from a variety of trans-theoretical approaches.
+This course aims to provide participants with the knowledge, skills, and attitudes necessary to deliver Clinical Supervision within various Models of Supervision, and within these, from a variety of trans-theoretical approaches.
 The course will also address the complexities related to delivering Clinical Supervision within an Organisational context.
-Lastly, tailoring the Supervision provided to Supervisees stages of development will also be extensively addressed.
+Lastly, tailoring the Supervision provided to Supervisees’ stages of development will also be extensively addressed.

-This course should appeal to any Qualified or Accredited Counsellors or Psychotherapists considering beginning the provision of Clinical Supervision or indeed enhancing existing Supervisory Practice.
+This course should appeal to any Qualified Counsellors, Accredited Counsellors, or Psychotherapists (must be 2 years post qualified) considering beginning the provision of Clinical Supervision or indeed enhancing existing Supervisory Practice.